CtrlK

 Distinctiveness Conflict Risk

-Explicitly differentiates itself from two related skills (scientific-critical-thinking for claims/evidence quality, scholar-evaluation for quantitative scoring frameworks), creating clear boundaries.
-The niche of formal peer review writing with checklist-based evaluation and reporting standards is highly specific and unlikely to conflict.
+Explicitly differentiates itself from two related skills ('For evaluating claims/evidence quality use scientific-critical-thinking; for quantitative scoring frameworks use scholar-evaluation'), creating clear boundaries.
+The focus on formal peer review with specific standards like CONSORT/STROBE carves out a distinct niche.

 3 / 3